Skip navigation

 Course summary

 How do our thoughts and feelings dictate our actions?
 And is there such a thing as the criminal mind?
-These are fascinating questions, and psychology and criminology are equally fascinating fields.
-You might be interested in both, and wondering which area to specialise in.
-If that’s the case, our British Psychological Society (BPS) accredited Psychology with Criminology degree is made for you.
-We start by looking at the main principles of psychology and criminology.
-Then, in Years 2 and 3, our optional modules give you the freedom to explore your own interests in more depth.
-By studying BSc (Hons) Psychology with Criminology at ARU, you’ll learn from expert tutors who are actively engaged in research work.
-And you can take advantage of our specialist science facilities too, including laboratories for analysing hair and saliva samples, and measuring electrical activity in the brain.
-You’ll learn about criminal profiling and how it offers insights into youth offending, gendered violence, genocide, rape, abuse and other types of crime.
+These are interesting questions, and psychology and criminology are equally fascinating fields.
+You might maybe intrigued in both, and wondering which area to specialise in.
+If that’s the case, our British Psychological Society accredited degree is perfect for you.
+As a Psychology with Criminology student, you’ll learn about criminal profiling and how it offers insights into youth offending, gendered violence, genocide, rape, abuse and other types of crime.
 You’ll look at media representations of crime, and explore social and developmental psychology.
-But we don’t just learn in the classroom.
-There are field trips to places such as the Old Bailey and Auschwitz.
-You’ll sit in on live trials in Cambridge Crown Court too, and observe the dynamics of the court room.
-In the final year of your course, there’s the chance to learn about offending and offender rehabilitation from trainee forensic psychologists.
-You’ll also complete a major project within psychology – and define your future career path.
+There are field trips to observe the dynamics of the court room, and the chance to learn about offending and offender rehabilitation from trainee forensic psychologists.
+Our course also features a range of optional modules so you can start to specialise in areas of particular interest to you – and define your future career path.

 Modules

-Year 1 Core Modules, Foundation in Psychology.
-Year 2 Core Modules, The Psychology of Everyday Life Crime News and Criminology Clinical and Health Psychology Criminal Justice in England and Wales Becoming a Researcher.
-Year 3 Core Modules, Research in Action: Statistical Thinking Research in Action: Qualitative Methods and Psychology in Practice Social Psychology: Development and Difference Brain, Body and Mind Ruskin Module.
-Year 3 Optional Modules, Intoxicants and Intoxication Revolving Doors: Punishment and Rehabilitation Diagnosis and Formulation in Mental Health Year 4 Core modules, Forensic Psychology Criminology in Policy and Practice Psychology Project.
-Year 4 Optional Modules, Negotiating Sex and Gender: Accounts and Accountability Youth Crime and Aggression Investigative Psychology Clinical Psychology Cognitive Neuroscience Lifespan Development Sex, Sexuality and Gender Psychology in the Workplace Emotion Culture and Health Concepts of Good and Evil Comparative and Global Criminal Justice Organised Crime The Neuroscience of Self Atypical Development Groups in Conflict: Social Psychological Issues Psychological Therapies Consumer Psychology Cyberpsychology.
+Year 1: Interactive Learning Skills and Communication ICT Skills Critical Thinking Maths for Scientists Intercultural Studies Ethics Biology: Physiology Psychology Year 2: Introduction to Contemporary Issues in Criminology (30 credits) The Psychology of Everyday Life (15 credits) Becoming a Researcher (30 credits) Criminal Justice in England and Wales (30 credits) Clinical and Health Psychology (15 credits) Year 3 Core Modules: Research in Action: Statistical Thinking (15 credits) Research in Action: Qualitative Methods and Psychology in Practice (15 credits) Social Psychology: Development and Difference (30 credits) Brain, Body and Mind (30 credits) Ruskin Module (15 credits) Year 3 Optional Modules: Intoxicants and Intoxication (15 credits) Revolving Doors: Punishment and Rehabilitation (15 credits) Diagnosis and Formulation in Mental Health (15 credits) Year 4 Core Modules: Forensic Psychology (15 credits) Criminology in Policy and Practice (15 credits) Psychology Project (30 credits) Year 4 Optional Modules: Psychological Assessment (15 credits) Stress and Stress Management (15 credits) Exploitation, Trafficking and Sexual Violence (15 credits) Youth, Crime and Aggression (15 credits) Investigative Psychology (15 credits) Clinical Psychology (15 credits) Cognitive Neuroscience (15 credits) Lifespan Development (15 credits) Sex, Sexuality and Gender (15 credits) Psychology in the Workplace (15 credits) Emotion (15 credits) Culture and Health (15 credits) Concepts of Good and Evil (15 credits) Comparative and Global Criminal Justice (15 credits) Organised Crime (15 credits) The Neuroscience of Self (15 credits) Atypical Development (15 credits) Groups in Conflict: Social Psychological Issues (15 credits) Psychological Therapies (15 credits) Consumer Psychology (15 credits) Cyberpsychology (15 credits)

 Assessment method